jpoberhauser/baseballCompanion/README.md

 Is there anything else you would like to know about this topic?
 ```

-## Example of Retrieval to Documents:
+## Example of Retrieval to Documents

 * query = "The New York Mets are very good"